the Delta Regional Monitoring Program

 Monitoring Plan

-Continued monitoring of sport fish and water will address the highest priority information needs related to implementation and revision of the Methylmercury TMDL.
-Annual monitoring of sport fish will firmly establish baseline concentrations and interannual variation in support of monitoring of long-term trends as a critical performance measure for the TMDL.
-Monitoring of water on a near-monthly basis will solidify the linkage analysis (the quantitative relationship between methylmercury in water and methylmercury in sport fish) in the TMDL and contribute to verifying trends and patterns predicted by a numerical model of methylmercury transport and cycling being developed for the Delta and Yolo Bypass by the California Department of Water Resources (DWR).
+Monitoring of mercury in sport fish and water has served to address the high priority need for information related to the implementation and revision of the Methylmercury Total Maximum Daily Load (TMDL) requirements for the Sacramento and San Joaquin Delta.
+Monitoring of water on a near-monthly basis has helped to solidify the linkage analysis (the quantitative relationship between methylmercury in water and methylmercury in fish tissue) in the TMDL and has contributed to verifying trends and patterns predicted by methylmercury transport and cycling models.

 Reports